 So it’s important to keep these two sorts of statements separate, and remember that in no case can an agreed-upon set of borders or a category boundary be factually incorrect.

-In particular, I’ve seen one anti-transgender argument around that I take very seriously.
+There is an anti-transgender argument that I take very seriously.
 The argument goes: we are rationalists.
 Our entire shtick is trying to believe what’s actually true, not on what we wish were true, or what our culture tells us is true, or what it’s popular to say is true.
 If a man thinks he’s a woman, then we might (empathetically) wish he were a woman, other people might demand we call him a woman, and we might be much more popular if we say he’s a woman.
 But if we’re going to be rationalists who focus on believing what’s actually true, then we’ve got to call him a man and take the consequences.

 Thus Abraham Lincoln’s famous riddle: “If you call a tail a leg, how many legs does a dog have?”
 And the answer: “Four – because a tail isn’t a leg regardless of what you call it.”